kumuluz/kumuluzee-health/README.md

 To enable Kafka cluster health check provide the `bootstrap-servers` urls as a comma separated list.
 The default value is `localhost:9092`.

-Additionally, you can supply the `request-timeout-ms` value (default is `5000`) and the `minimum-available-nodes` value (default is `1`).
-The latter represents the minimum number of available nodes in the cluster in order for the health check to be considered successful.
+You can supply the `minimum-available-nodes` value (default is `1`).
+The value represents the minimum number of available nodes in the cluster in order for the health check to be considered successful.

 Example of the configuration: